fatihaksel/creativekidz.club/README.md

 # creativekidz.club
-The goal of Creative Kidz is to provide a knowledge-base for fun, easy to do activities for kids at home.
+The goal of Creative Kidz is a community discussion web-site to share fun, easy to do activities for kids at home.

+It is a knowledge-base to keep kids entertained during the coronavirus crisis.